 Eric’s Whitsunday Sailing Itinerary

-After receiving his briefing at Abell Point Marina from Queensland Yacht Charters, Eric and his photographer headed to Nara Inlet on Hook Island.
+After receiving his briefing at Coral Sea Marina Resort from Queensland Yacht Charters, Eric and his photographer headed to Nara Inlet on Hook Island.

 “Nara Inlet is a deep, long, protected bay with a sandy bottom and lots of good anchorages.
 It’s an easy couple of hours sail from the charter base, making it a no-stress first day out.”